 This is monkey business.
 Pun intended.

 As a matter of fact, it’s the same problem from the opposite point of view: in my understanding of photography, a photograph requires a certain degree of intentionality – which obviously that monkey lacked (until proved otherwise).
 And so much it has to be, that not only a photographer needs to be actually willing to take a picture: it also has to be “destined” to someone else (hence my issue with Maier).

-Luckily, my friend Paolo came to help, reminding me that every work of art (and I strongly agree with this) has embroidered in itself a “destination”.
+It is my firm belief that every work of art has embroidered in itself a destination.
 It doesn’t really matter when or who will eventually see it, the main point being that – as soon as we finish it – it acquires its own life, its own status and it is somehow taken from us.
 It’s not entirely and exclusively ours anymore and we cannot retroactively change it.
 It’s “done”.

 A certain degree

 I think I made myself clear about why I don’t think that very monkey owns its own picture.
 To be even clearer, it’s not because it’s just a monkey: if Koko – having watched me taking, printing and showing people pictures – would borrow my camera and press some random buttons I wouldn’t be so sure anymore.
 Whatever you may think about Koko, I must at least be open to the possibility that she (and I wrote “she” instead of “it” after due consideration) knows somehow what’s going on.

 Somehow.
 At a certain degree.
 Someone, in some way.
 Between two clear-cut extremes (the cheeky monkey is not a photographer, Vivian Maier is), everything else starts to look blurry.